 A medieval setting in Savoy

-I am familiar with Lartigue’s photographs of the first flying machines, of motorcars and of the fashionable beauties on their promenade in the Bois de Boulogne.
-His testimony of the Belle Epoque appeals to a wide audience.
-As an archivist and a historian I consider it to be a partial and subjective view of a complex period.
-However, I am nevertheless drawn to his insightful perception and impressed by his ability to capture movement.
-So when FACIM Foundation director Marine Leloup showed me the Lartigue winter scene series, I was thrilled by the idea of a two-fold aspect to the exhibit that Lartigue would have probably also enjoyed.
-Visitors can thus get a glimpse of snow during the hot summer months and reflect on somewhat forgotten winter sports and activities overshadowed by today’s modern ski resorts.
+I was already familiar with Lartigue’s photographs of early flying machines, of motorcars and of fashionable beauties walking in the Bois de Boulogne; his vision of the Belle Epoque appeals to a wide audience.
+But as an archivist and a historian, these interest me little; they offer a one-sided, subjective view of a complex subjet.
+I am extremely drawn, however, to his insight and sensitivity, and impressed by his ability to capture movement.
+Therefore, when the FACIM Foundation director Marine Leloup showed me the Lartigue winter scene series, I was immediately seduced by the idea of presenting a two-sided exhibition (an idea that Lartigue would have enjoyed as well, I think): offer visitors a glimpse of snow during the hot summer months, and remind them of a somewhat forgotten tradition of winter sports and activities that are now forgotten, overtaken by ski resorts.

-The scenography for photography exhibits traditionally tends to be discreet, almost invisible.
-Ours is quite the opposite.
-The “behind the scene” is out in the open and rightly so.
-Yet Monsieur Lartigue must not fret, he has the upper hand.
-The setting is just right for an intimate, merry and somehow wistful exchange between the beholder and the photographer to take place.
+While set design for photography exhibits traditionally tends to be discreet, almost invisible, ours remains quite present; the visitors can see the backs of picture frames and of the decor.
+But Monsieur Lartigue has nothing to fear; he retains the upper hand.
+The setting is just right for an intimate exchange, at once joyful and nostalgic, between the viewer and the photographer.

 04 79 54 26 12